BWunsch/rim.wunsch.dk/index.md

 ### Titel: Poop a Question.

     Am I pooping for me?
     For the sake ecology?

     Where will it go,
     will my poop help make tomatoes grow?

     Poop Oh poop, leaving me now.
-I would love to know they answers, but how?
+    I would love to know the answers, but how?